 Firefighters rescue fisherman whose wheelchair got stuck

 RAYTOWN, Mo.
-(AP) — Firefighters in the Kansas City area have come to the rescue of a fisherman whose electric wheelchair got stuck in the mud and pushed him seven blocks back to his home.
+(AP) — Firefighters in the Kansas City area came to the rescue when a fisherman's electric wheelchair got stuck in the mud.

-The Raytown Fire District tweeted a video of the rescue early Friday after first posting it on Facebook Tuesday.

-Deputy Chief Mike Hunley told The Kansas City Star that the fisherman had decided to go to a pond in his neighborhood.
-Everything went fine until he got off the concrete path and got stuff in the soft ground.
-Bystanders tried to help before calling the fire department.

 View Comments